tio/tio/README.md

       Returns number of bytes read on success, 0 on timeout, or -1 on error.

+      On success, returns read string as second return value.

 set{line=state, ...}
       Set state of one or multiple tty modem lines.